-12 KIP members participated in US Study Project 2018 for 20 days from February 23th, and returned to Japan on March 14th!
-In this study project, we visited West Coast, East Coast, and Hawaii in America, and conducted discussions in 5 universities as well as interviews at 13 companies.
-This time we set a theme of "Convenience vs..
-Unintended Side Effects," and did discussions about two sub topics, "side effects for the environment by disposable products" and "side effects for communication skills by development of IT."
+12 KIP members participated in US Study Project 2018 for 20 days from February 23rd, and returned to Japan on March 14th!
+In this study project, we visited the West Coast, the East Coast, and Hawaii in America, and conducted discussions in at 5 universities as well as interviews at 13 companies.
+Our theme for this trip was "Convenience vs..
+Unintended Side Effects," and had discussions on two sub topics, "side effects for the environment by disposable products" and "side effects for communication skills due to the development of IT."

-For the theme of IT, we did discussion at Princeton, U Penn, Stanford, and Hawaii University, and for the theme of the environmental issues, we did at Swarthmore College and Hawaii University.
-Through discussion of IT, we found out how important it is to do face to face communication, and how unconscious we were of its importance in the shade of technology development.
-Other than that, we could gain a point of view like dialogue with AI, importance of humor and networking that we hadn't recognized in Japan.
-Through discussion of the environmental issues, we discussed "Coexistence of Convenience and Green Actions" with students of high awareness for the environment, who actually carry out somewhat actions in their daily lives.
-Through this experience we noticed how we acted little, how necessary and feasible it is to take actual actions on protecting environment.
+We talked about the relationship between IT and communication at Princeton, U Penn, Stanford, and Hawaii University, and about the environmental issues at Swarthmore College and Hawaii University.
+Through discussions on IT, we found out how important face-to-face communication is and how unaware we were of its importance in the shade of technological development.
+Other than that, we gained a point of view like dialogue with AI, importance of humor and networking that we hadn't recognized in Japan.
+Through discussions on the environmental issues, we discussed "Coexistence of Convenience and Green Actions" with students who have high awareness for the environment and actually carry out somewhat actions in their daily lives.
+Through this experience we noticed how we only acted little and how necessary and feasible it is to take actual actions on protecting environment.

 We visited companies in Philadelphia, San Francisco, Silicon Valley, and Honolulu.
-Through visiting various types of companies regardless of Japanese or local ones, we got really inspired to hear their story at office, and it was a good chance to think about our career and what it's like to work in America.
-In relation to our research, we also heard about communication skill necessary at workplace.
-In addition some companies have installed reusable energy positively or placed a department for sustainability, and we got impressed to know about that.
+Visiting various types of companies regardless of Japanese or local ones, we were really inspired to hear their stories at their offices, and it was a good chance to think about our career paths and what it's like to work in America.
+In relation to our research, we also heard about communication skills necessary at workplaces.
+In addition, it was inspiring to know that some companies have installed reusable energy positively or placed a department for sustainability.

-This project was an opportunity to rethink about what is sustainability.
-In particular, visiting Swarthmore College and Hawaii University we witnessed students in America proactively carrying out activities for the environment, and it came to our mind our how important it is to actually practice activities and make movements.
+This project was an opportunity to rethink about what sustainability is.
+In particular, visiting Swarthmore College and Hawaii University, we witnessed students in America proactively carrying out activities for the environment, and it came to our mind our how important it is to actually put things into practice and make movements.
 As a Japanese student, doing what we can do leads to improving systems and plans for sustainability.

-Thanks to this project, we got a precious opportunity to look back on our university life, and make use for the future.
-What we learned under the theme of "Convenience vs. Unintended Side Effects" gave us a feeling that we got a wisdom for living in the world getting more and more convenient.
+This project was a precious opportunity to look back on our university lives, and make use for the future.
+What we learned under the theme of "Convenience vs. Unintended Side Effects" gave us a feeling that we gained the wisdom to live in this world that is getting more and more convenient.

 Beginning with Ms. Packard, we express our appreciation to all who shared time and cooperated for us.